zucca-devops-tooling/gradle-publisher/README.md

 - 🧠 Intelligent routing to Nexus or Maven Central
 - 🧰 Auto-application/configuration of `maven-publish`
 - 🧾 Automatic publishing extension configuration
+- 🛑 Avoids re-publishing: in prod environments, skips publishing if the version already exists

 ---